ELF Programs – With Symbol Tables

 1. The export package.

-2. A program build Makefile.
+2. A Makefile to build the program.

 Hello Example